Mootral

 Mootral is a British-Swiss company that is developing a food supplement to reduce methane emissions from ruminant animals, chiefly cows and sheep, but also goats.
 Methane is a major target greenhouse gas and in the 4th protocol report of the Intergovernmental Panel on Climate Change (IPCC) is recommended to increase from a x23 to x72 multiplier because of the magnitude of its effect relative to carbon dioxide and short longevity in Earth's atmosphere.

 Natural feed supplement

 The Mootral natural feed supplement is produced by Neem Biotech.
 The active ingredient is an organic organosulfur compound (normally found in garlic), Research at the University of Aberystwyth, Wales has demonstrated up to a 94% reduction in methane production.
+But that was in vitro test (rumen model) with high dosis.
+The same authors found only 15-25 % reduction in vivo when they tested on sheep.

 Emission trading

 Companies using Mootral's feed supplement generate carbon credits that may be used to offset their emissions levels or sold to third parties.
 In December 2019, Verra announced that it had approved Mootral as the world's first methodology to reduce methane emissions from ruminant livestock.